rallevondalle/JayD-Firmware/README.md

 - Track browsing with enhanced search and sorting
 - Position-accurate playback restoration
 - Smart audio continuity during media changes
+- This firmware bypasses the first loading screen and intro graphics and goes straight into DJ mode.

 ## Features